evoingram/bw4/README.md

 | `POST`         | `/api/roles`     | adds a role                                   |
 | `DELETE`       | `/api/roles/:id` | deletes a role                                |
 | `PUT`          | `/api/roles/:id` | updates a role                                |

-** still working on endpoint for adding/removing student users as helpers; but right now if they're already in the system, they can be both.

 #### Tickets Schema